https://webassign.org

 Free-Response ( 1.0 marks) Whole-Paper View Save Problem

 We claim that momentum and angular momentum are conserved.
-Yet most mo7/)2kpodw7xspd vh 7cving or rotating objects e/dh vp7cw7xs2kpod 7) ventually slow down and stop.
+Yet most moving or 5oxurhl2 o*/nrotating objects eventuallyr hn2uo5x /lo* slow down and stop.
 Explain.

 Correct Answer: